 You spend your entire adult life saving for retirement, amassing a small fortune along the way.
-Then, as you approach retirement the challenge switches from saving enough to ensuring that what you’ve saved lasts.
+Now, as you approach retirement the challenge switches from saving enough to ensuring that what you’ve saved lasts.
 More than six in 10 people in a recent survey say that having enough money to last their lifetime is their most important financial objective.

 Now that you’ve got the basics, here are the different types of annuities you can buy.